Is it a bad idea to go into business with friends?

 Unfortunately, some great friends make not-so-great business partners.
 It can be a bad idea to go into business with anyone who does not share your same goals and values, or may not be ready for the responsibility.
 It can help to make a Business Plan to evaluate the strength of your potential business relationship.

 What are the main reasons why businesses operated by friends fail?

 In some cases, going into business with friends can ruin the friendships and the company.
-You and your friends need to agree on fundamental aspects of the company before starting your venture together, it can lead to problems.
-Below are some red flags that a collaboration between friends is destined to fail.
+If you and your friends cannot agree on fundamental aspects of the company before starting your venture together, it can lead to problems.
+Below are some red flags that a collaboration between friends may be destined to fail.

 Trust issues—If you are good friends, you hopefully trust each other.
-However, when one friend ends up taking advantage or even stealing from the business, you have a serious problem.
-You should trust that each friend will contribute their fair share and only take their fair share can be difficult when you cannot always be there or see what everyone is doing.
+However, when one friend ends up taking advantage of or even stealing from the business, you may have a serious problem.
+Trusting that your partners will contribute their fair share and only take their fair share can be difficult when you cannot always be there or see what everyone is doing.

 Unstable personal life—In some cases, one friend may be on more solid ground when it comes to personal finances and relationships.
 Personal debt or recklessness with money can be a problem when that friend is responsible for more than just their own finances, or has access to the business’s bank accounts.
-Unfortunately, something like going through a divorce while also trying to run a business can put friends in an awkward position—especially if you do not properly plan.
+Unfortunately, something like going through a divorce while also trying to run a business can put friends in an awkward position—especially if you do not properly plan or protect the business.

-Lacking skills or knowledge—You should only go into business with a friend who can contribute expertise.
+Lacking capital or expertise—It’s wise to only go into business with a friend who can contribute expertise, time or money.
 Perhaps they have a skill that you do not have, or they have resources that you can’t get on your own.
 Going into a venture together because it is fun is not a good foundation for a long-lasting business.
-Friends who go into business together should complement each other’s skills or knowledge so they both contribute to the business equally, but in different ways.
+Friends who go into business together may want to complement each other’s skills or knowledge so they both contribute to the business equally, but in different ways.

 How do I protect myself when going into business with friends?

 Create a business Partnership Agreement or Operating Agreement—An agreement that sets out how the business will operate, whether incorporated or functioning as a partnership, is essential.
 A Partnership Agreement or Operating Agreement (if you incorporated as an LLC) will dictate how decisions are made, conflicts resolved, and profits and losses split.
-It will also address the factors that could trigger the end of the business and how assets will be split if the business needs to be dissolved.
+It may also address the factors that could trigger the end of the business and how to split the assets if the business closes.

 Create business contracts for relationships—Whether you are working with an independent contractor or a vendor, a written contract is a good idea.
-These contracts set out everyone’s rights and responsibilities, and provide clear remedies for when things go wrong.
+Written contracts generally set out everyone’s rights and responsibilities, and provide clear remedies for when things go wrong.